0marSater/devOpsTask/README.md

 2) Create a simple web app and its pipeline for building, pushing app on private ECR:
 - Two Apis :
  - `http//hostname/client-ip`
-      it takes the client request public ip and saves it to RDS.
- ,`http//hostname/client-ip/list` it shows the list of IPs that triggred the link.
+      it takes the client request public ip and saves it to RDS ,`http//hostname/client-ip/list` it shows the list of IPs that triggred the link.

 - Building docker image